benjiae/benjiae/README.md

 #### I'm benjae (or benja if you want), i'm an idiot from south america that does idiot stuff (if i want (like every 2 months or something like that tho))

 - I sadly like touhou
-- I also sadly like gd
+- i also know the basics of like 3 langs (python, rust {which i forgot} and c# {which i'm also about to forget})
-- also there's like a [spreadsheet with a bit more stuff about me](https://docs.google.com/spreadsheets/d/1dlWXUSb-TESwcc66Uvl-F6jReecCc9hmg4QbJVgkaaY/edit?usp=sharing)
+- i made some stuff on css/html, too scared to learn js

 [![spotify](https://api.statusbadges.me/badge/spotify/644655968969293826)](https://api.statusbadges.me/openspotify/644655968969293826)